rica-carv/links_page/README.md

 - ~~direct submitting links~~
 - ~~approving submitted links~~
 - ~~sort and order functionality~~
-- new templating system
+- ~~new templating system~~
-- tabless templates / responsive tables are not enough
+- ~~tabless templates / responsive tables are not enough~~
+- next/prev
+- link menu
+- top refer page display always first category - it's in 1.0.4 too
+- to add test for active field to queries

 *What doesn't work for now:*
 - ~~legacy rating system (With rating enabled page is displayed but immediately url is changed and result is 404 page) ~~